elmorsym1/Permeability-Upscaling-Via-PINNs/README.md

     	- PINNs inference script for 2nd level of permeability upscaling: "pinn_predict_L12.ipynb".

 The raw CT rock cores are obtained from the [Imperial Colloge London portal](https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling/micro-ct-images-and-networks/).

+This work has been accepted for publishing by the American Geophysical Union flagship journal: Water Rseourses Research.

 Paper link: [Rapid Permeability Upscaling of Digital Porous Media via Physics-informed Neural Networks](To be provided after publication).